 - Aadhaar enrolment request copy

-- Anyone of the following: Voter Id, passport, driving licence, PAN card, employee ID, and bank passbook
+- Anyone of the following: Voter Id, passport, driving license, PAN card, employee ID, and bank passbook

 What are the benefits of MSME registration?